Database

 Using Typesafe Config

-The preferred way to configure database connections is through Typesafe Config in your application.conf, which is also used by Play and Akka for their configuration.
+The easiest way to configure database connections is through Typesafe Config in your application.conf, which is also used by Play and Akka for their configuration.

-Such a configuration can be loaded with Database.forConfig (see the API documentation of this method for details on the configuration parameters).
+Such a configuration can be loaded with DatabaseConfig.forProfileConfig (see the API documentation of this method for details on the configuration parameters).
+It returns a DatabaseConfig value that you can open with any of the three facades.

 PostgreSQL